 About the Regattas

-These two regattas are an iconic BC event, with a broad range of adult participants and spectacular viewing opportunities.
-The Head of the Gorge starts near Victoria's historic Old Town, and runs north under three bridges to finish near Esquimalt Park, The Tail of the Gorge starts in the beautiful Portage Inlet, and runs south under the Craigflower Bridge.
-On each of the two days, racing takes place on Victoria's beautiful Gorge Waterway for all categories of adults.
+These two regattas are an iconic BC event, with a broad range of participants and spectacular viewing opportunities.
+The Head of the Gorge starts near Victoria's historic Old Town, runs north under three bridges, shoots through the rushing waters of Tillicum Narrows, and finishes at Esquimalt Park, The Tail of the Gorge starts in the beautiful Portage Inlet, and runs south under the Craigflower Bridge, to finish back at Esquimalt Park.

 Teams from across BC, Alberta, and the Pacific Northwest use this regatta to mark the end of the season and the transition to winter training, with incredible racing during the day and the hospitality of Victoria in the evening .
 The Head of the Gorge encourages costumes during the race, and that gives the entire event a festival atmosphere.